13 Effective Ways to Quit Sugar

 If so, it’s no wonder.
 We are surrounded by sugary delights in pretty packages that look so tempting and innocent.
 Unfortunately, such sweet treats are far from it.

-It has been said that sugar is just as addictive as crack cocaine.
-Now I hear you thinking: “Yeah ok, but sugar is not as detrimental to my health as much as an illegal drug, right?”
+According to a research conducted in the University of Bordeaux sugar is just as addictive as cocaine.1 Now I hear you thinking: “Yeah ok, but sugar is not as detrimental to my health as much as an illegal drug, right?”
 Maybe not initially, but let me just remind you of the harmful effects sugar can have on your health.

 Why you should quit sugar